saurav3199/CTF-writeups/RITSEC/README.md

 We were given with a large pcapng file which has huge number of packets .
 So on inspecting  we see two streams of large data.
 Found starting bits as `iVBORw0KGgoAAAANSUhEU` which is the png signature .My teammate well somehow retrieved the whole data segment from using regexes.
 Here is the [image file](https://drive.google.com/file/d/1l00nP1t8t7kWrwYXkt8JQFaHGw_eEcC-/view?usp=sharing)

-And the fact I am noob , I was thinking if starting bits is PNG then ending should be 'IEND'.So I base64 encoded it and added some padding if you know how base64 works the string was `JRU5E` then searched it in `tcp.stream eq 1`  and found it and then copied some of the data from there and found this :
+And the fact I am noob , I was thinking if starting bits is PNG then ending should be 'IEND'.So I base64 encoded it and added some padding if you know how base64 works the string was `JRU5E` then searched it in `tcp.stream eq 1`  and found it.
+So I copied some of the data from there and found this :

 ![base64](scripts/chunkdecode.png)

 So starting bits are PK i.e. zip and then a jpg file inside it too .
-So let's grab it manually because its just last 2-3 packets data left only :smiley:.
-I got the [zip](scripts/9CAF12.zip) which contains
+So let's grab it manually because last 2-3 packets data left only :smiley:.Then I got the [zip](scripts/9CAF12.zip) which contains

 ![image](scripts/dai2.jpg)